mkrogemann/golr/README.md

 What's next?
 ------------

+- using Arrays for Keys still sub-prime: switch to bin (2s complement)
+- use 2-dimensional Array instead of Map -> faster?
+- use 1-dimensional Array and Key based on width of Board -> faster?
+Could use a window (subarray?)
 - document setup and validation of grid (gamereader, gameprinter, game)
 - Visualization (ncurses, macruby, processing)
 - alternative game rules